ahxt/fair_fairness_benchmark/datasets/readme.md

 Please download datasets form the [Dropbox](https://www.dropbox.com/s/4m26g7gfgp9mimr/datasets.zip?dl=0) and unzip the datasets.zip, then unzip datasets/celeba/raw/celeba.csv.zip, you will get the following datasets folders.
-(Note for rearch only).
+(Note for research only).

 ```bash